Terms & Conditions

 15. For online initial submission, all images must be submitted as JPEGs, saved at a high quality level (level 12 in Photoshop, Adobe (1998) colour space) and must be 1920 pixels on the longest dimension.

-16. Once the organiser announces the finalists by 5th May, competitors must be able to supply a high-resolution file, TIFF, 8-bit, Adobe RGB (1998) colour space at 300ppi and extended captions by 15th May 2023.
+16. Once the organiser announces the finalists (Date to be advised) , competitors must be able to supply a high-resolution file, TIFF, 8-bit, Adobe RGB (1998) colour space at 300ppi and extended captions by (exact date to be advised)l

 17. At submission of the TIFF files, competitor must also supply camera RAW file or original JPEG.
 Image Exif data must remain intact in jpeg, tiff and RAW submission.